 Effect if H1, H4 and EAD are applied in premium?

-Since H4 and H4 EAD are not eligible for premium on their own, I am expecting that Biometric step will add considerable amount of time.
+Since H4 and H4 EAD are not eligible for premium on their own, Biometric step has added considerable amount of processing time.